Natural gas now accounts for about 22 percent of the world's energy consumption. And the demand is growing.

-An environmentally friendly and efficient energy source, natural gas is the cleanest-burning conventional fuel, producing lower levels of greenhouse gas emissions than heavier hydrocarbon fuels such as coal and oil.
+An environmentally friendly and efficient energy source, natural gas is the cleanest-burning conventional fuel, producing lower levels of greenhouse gas emissions than the heavier hydrocarbon fuels, like coal and oil.
 Historically, natural gas also has been one of the most economical energy sources.
 Natural gas fuels electric power generators, heats buildings and is used as a raw material in many consumer products, such as those made of traditional plastics.

 According to the U.S. Department of Energy, the demand for natural gas will grow by approximately 56 percent through 2040.
 Chevron is well positioned to meet this escalating demand.

 Natural gas is a growing segment of Chevron's energy portfolio.
 Our natural gas resources span six continents, with significant holdings in Africa, Australia, Southeast Asia, the Caspian region, Latin America and North America.
 Chevron's net production in 2014 was about 5.17 billion cubic feet of natural gas per day, including equity shares in affiliates, and we expect to substantially increase this volume over the next decade.